-18 Impairment Losses
+19 Impairment Losses

-During 2013/14, the Council has recognised revaluation and impairment losses of £28.855M in relation to its land and buildings.
+During 2015/16, the Council has recognised impairment losses of £4.293M in relation to its land and buildings.

-Where impairment losses are identified, they are initially set against any accumulated gains for each assets held in the Revaluation Reserve.
+Where impairment losses are identified, they are initially set against any accumulated gains for each asset held in the Revaluation Reserve.
 Losses arising from impairments that cannot be absorbed by accumulated revaluation gains are charged to service lines in the Comprehensive Income and Expenditure Statement.